If Only I…

 Well, things weren’t so much fun now were they?
 Carla tripped over a tree branch and sprawled out on the cold ground.
 “Ouch!”
 She cried out.
 Sitting up, she hugged her knee in pain.
 Stupid branch, getting in my way, Carla thought.
 My leg hurts!
 Why had she even come out here?
 Oh yea, the woman at the church.
 She said something about a child being lost.

-Maria Chapel had enjoyed the service today, Brother Anderson had spoken on one of her favorite bible verses, “I can do all things through Christ which strengtheneth me.”
+Maria Chapel had enjoyed the service today, the preacher had spoken on one of her favorite bible verses, I can do all things through Christ which strengtheneth me.
 Philippians 4:13.
 How she wished that Carla would come to understand that.
 She remembered her daughter as a small child; how the light had come on in Carla’s eyes when she realized she had just read her first sentence, word by word.
 She’d been so excited, so eager to read more.
-Understanding God’s written word was kind of like that for Maria, once she finally understood – it was overwhelming and all she wanted was to read more, more, more!
-She could only hope that some of the message at church was reaching Carla.
+Understanding God’s word was kind of like that for Maria, once she finally understood – it was overwhelming and all she wanted was more!
+She could only hope that the message at church was reaching them.

 Carla hugged her knees to her chest; it was less windy underneath the tree.
 She made herself as small as possible, trying to conserve heat.
 She didn’t know what to do; she was lost and alone.
 Seventeen had felt awful grown up just a few hours ago when she had driven the family to church in her mother’s old dodge.
 It didn’t feel so grown up now.
 How quickly our fears set in when we lose familiar surroundings.
-It had only sprinkled, and after a while the wind died down too.
+It had only sprinkled though, thank heavens, and after a while the wind died down too.
 Still she was wet and so cold!